NAEP-AS-Challenge/reading-prediction/readme.md

-In addition to model accuracy compared to human scorers, successful respondents to this Challenge will provide documentation of model interpretability through a technical report that is evaluated for transparency, explanability, and fairness as further explained in "Evaluation Criteria".
+In addition to model accuracy compared to human scorers, successful respondents to this Challenge will provide documentation of model interpretability through a technical report that will be evaluated for transparency, explanability, and fairness as further explained in "Evaluation Criteria".
 The Federal Government is particularly interested in submissions that provide accurate results and meet these objectives,